atlanhq/camelot/docs/index.rst

 - **Export** to multiple formats, including json, excel and html.
 - Simple and Elegant API, written in **Python**!

-See `comparison with other PDF parsing libraries and tools`_.
+See `comparison with other PDF table extraction libraries and tools`_.

 .. _ETL and data analysis workflows: https://gist.github.com/vinayak-mehta/e5949f7c2410a0e12f25d3682dc9e873
-.. _comparison with other PDF parsing libraries and tools: https://github.com/socialcopsdev/camelot/wiki/Comparison-with-other-PDF-Table-Parsing-libraries-and-tools
+.. _comparison with other PDF table extraction libraries and tools: https://github.com/socialcopsdev/camelot/wiki/Comparison-with-other-PDF-Table-Extraction-libraries-and-tools

 The User Guide
 --------------